Have a question not answered on this site?

 Is there any change to maternity and paternity leave and pay?

-There is no change to maternity leave, paternity leave, statutory maternity pay or maternity allowance unless the mother gives it up so that she and/or her partner can take SPL and/or shared parental pay.
+The shared parental leave system did not make any change to maternity leave, paternity leave, statutory maternity pay or maternity allowance.
+The difference is that the mother gives up part of her entitlement to maternity leave and/or pay so that she and/or her partner can take SPL and/or shared parental pay.

 What are the main qualifying “tests” to qualify for SPL?